varnikagautam/remove_name_from_list_java/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.

-The word oggy needs to be removed from the list of multiple words
+Remove the word oggy from the list of multiple words

 ## Method